w3ctag/security-questionnaire/questionnaire.markdown

 > 10. Does this specification allow an origin to access other devices?
 > 11. Does this specification allow an origin some measure of control over a user
 >     agent's native UI?
-> 12. What temporary identifiers might this this specification create or expose
+> 12. What temporary identifiers might this specification create or expose
 >     to the web?
 > 13. How does this specification distinguish between behavior in first-party and
 >     third-party contexts?
 > 14. How does this specification work in the context of a user agent’s Private
 >     Browsing or "incognito" mode?
-> 15. Does this specification have a "Security Considerations" and "Privacy
+> 15. Does this specification have both "Security Considerations" and "Privacy
->     Considerations" section?
+>     Considerations" sections?
 > 16. Does this specification allow downgrading default security characteristics?
 > 17. What should this questionnaire have asked?